ghartemann/ghartemann/README.md

 ### Hi!
 This is my GitHub profile.

-I'm Guillaume and I've been a web developer for almost three (!) years now.
+I'm Guillaume and I've been a web developer for three (!) years.
 My main stack is Vue.js, Symfony and Postgresql.
-I'm also learning Svelte and Python.
+I live in Lyon, France and am moving to Montréal, Canada in a few months!

 ## 🖼 [There's a link to my portfolio.](https://ghartemann.fr)